Supersonic-Sites/FinelyTunedTechnologies/content/services.md

           Natural evening and nighttime lighting has less blue light, which is critical for a healthy sleep cycle.
 Similarly, just like natural sunrise and sunset lighting, the lighting in your home should change from daytime to nighttime colour spectrum automatically.<br><br>

-          An automated lightingsystem designed by Finely Tuned Technologies can be programmed to do this for you.
+          An automated lighting system designed by Finely Tuned Technologies can be programmed to do this for you.
   - type: divider
     bg_color: white
   - type: cta